IN ASSUMPTIONE B. V. MARIAE. SERMO I. De gemina susceptione, Christi scilicet et Mariae.

 She surely is our Mediatrix—it is she through whom we too receive the Lord Jesus into our homes.
-For each of us have our own walled town as well, and our own home—and Wisdom knocks at the door of each; if anyone opens to her, she will enter and sup with him.
+For each of us has our own walled town as well, and our own home—and Wisdom knocks at the door of each; if anyone opens to her, she will enter and eat with him.

-There is a common proverb, on the lips of many rather than probed in the heart.
+There is a common proverb, moving on the lips of many more than in the heart.
 He keeps a good castle, who garrisons his body.
 Not so the proverb of the Wise man, who says instead: Guard your heart with all watchfulness, because life proceeds from no other thing.

-And time was when the ungodly one had subjected this castle of mine to his tyranny, mightily dictating to all my members.
-How much damage he did me then, my present desolation and want even now betrays.
+And time was when the ungodly one had subjected this castle of mine to his tyranny, mightily dictating in all my members.
+How much damage he did me then, my present desolation and want still betrays.
 Ah!
-He left me neither the wall of self-restraint, nor the outer wall of endurance.
+He left me no wall of self-restraint, no outer wall of endurance.
 He destroyed the vines, mowed down the crops, tore up the trees.
 This very eye of mine was ravaging my soul.
 Had the Lord not helped me then, my soul had dwelt near to hell.
-Yes, in the hell of hell, I say, where there is no confession, whence no one is allowed to leave.
+No, in the hell of hell, I say, where there is no confession, whence no one is allowed to leave.

 While the evil one was hastening to hand my soul over to the prison of hell—and to burn her very castle in unending fire, so that due vengeance might befall her perjured members also—the stronger Man overcame him.
 Jesus entered into the castle and, binding the strong man, stripped his armor.
-He trampled the brazen gates, and shattered the iron bars, leading forth the captive from the prison house and the shadow of death.
+He trampled the brazen gates, and shattered the iron bars, leading forth a captive from the house of bondage and the shadow of death.

 And if at some time, as though drawn by the mere surface, He begin to set only the toe of His foot within such a house, granting it some first visitation of his grace—will he not suddenly recoil in outrage?
 Will he not fly off crying, I am sunk in deep mire, and there is no *sure standing?
 For the appearance of virtue without its truth is as if quality without substance.
 Nor indeed can that light veneer of ouwtard conduct support His entrance, since He penetrates all things, and His dwelling is the inmost heart.
 And if there is clearly no way for the spirit of discipline to dwell in a body subjected to sin, He not only rejects such a fiction, but flies off too and keeps far from it.